-Modern Films, in partnership with UK Says No More, is holding an open call to female filmmakers in the UK for submissions of short films inspired by 16 Days of Activism Against Gender-based Violence, which runs from 25th November to 10th December, between International Day for the Elimination of Violence Against Women and International Human Rights Day.
+Modern Films, in partnership with The Kering Foundation and with the support of UK Says No More, is holding an open call to female filmmakers in the UK, Ireland, France and Italy for submissions of short films inspired by 16 Days of Activism Against Gender-based Violence, which runs from 25th November to 10th December, between International Day for the Elimination of Violence Against Women and International Human Rights Day.

 16 Days of Activism Against Gender-based Violence is an annual campaign, which has run since 1991, and has 164 countries and 3,700 organisations involved.
 It uses the 16 days between International Day for the Elimination of Violence Against Women (25th November) and International Human Rights Day (10th December) to reinforce that eliminating all forms of violence against women is a human rights issue, and that the act of perpetrating violence against women is a human rights violation.

-Sixteen films will be selected by a nomination panel, with one film released each day of 16 Days of Activism, on both Modern Films and UK Says No More platforms, ending with a special screening of all 16 films at Film4 on Tuesday December 11th, with one winning filmmaker receiving the opportunity to make the new UK Says No More PSA.
+Sixteen films will be selected by a nomination panel, with one film released each day of 16 Days of Activism, on both Modern Films, Kering Foundation and UK Says No More online platforms, ending with a special screening of all 16 films and one winning filmmaker receiving the opportunity to make the new UK Says No More PSA.